 …when the problem affects a host, whose parents are all DOWN or UNREACH

-…when for the host/service a notification period has been set that is not currently active (see below)
+…when for the host/service a notification period has been set that is not currently active

-…when the host/service is currently flapping (see below)
+…when the host/service is currently flapping

-…when the host/service is currently in a scheduled downtime (see below)
+…when the host/service is currently in a scheduled downtime

 If none of these prerequisites for suppressing notifications are satisfied, the monitoring core then creates a notification, which in a second step passes through a chain of rules.
-In these rules you can define further exclusion criteria, and decide whom should be alerted and in what form (email, SMS, etc.)
+In these rules you can define further exclusion criteria, and decide whom should be notified and in what form (email, SMS, etc.)

 If you perform maintenance work on a server, device or software, you will normally want to avoid potential problem notifications during this time.
 In addition, you will probably want to advise your colleagues that problems appearing in monitoring during this time may be temporarily ignored.

 For this purpose you can enter a condition of scheduled downtimes on a host or service.
 This can can be done directly before starting the work, or in advance.
-Scheduled downtimes are illustrated by the symbols:
+Scheduled downtimes are illustrated by the icons:

-The host/service is in a scheduled downtime
+The service is in a scheduled downtime.